suvendu021/BackendProject/README.md

 - cloudinary server for handling files
 - controller for registering users
 - http methods, different status code
-- postman user for testing
+- postman for testing

+# write controller for registering user

+- write algorithm how to resister user properly
+- test it by using postman